25 Best and Worst Commuter Cities in North Carolina

 #2 – Jacksonville

 Jacksonville is a waterfront community located in Eastern North Carolina.
-As the largest city in the region and home to two military bases, Jacksonville residents tend to work locally.
+As one of the biggest cities in the region and home to two military bases, Jacksonville residents tend to work locally.
 Marine Corps Base Camp Lejeune and Marine Corps Air Station New River are two of Jacksonville’s major employers, and many industries support the city’s strong military presence.
 In recent years, Jacksonville leaders have worked diligently to advance Jacksonville’s downtown area, and the Onslow Economic Development Commission continues to spearhead efforts that attract diverse industries.

 It isn’t uncommon for civilians to carpool to work at either of the military bases, which could account for Jacksonville’s exceptionally high rate of carpoolers.
-More people sharing rides means less cars on the road, so that explains why the average Jacksonville worker spends 40 percent less time commuting than the average American.
+More people sharing rides means less cars on the road.
+That explains why the average Jacksonville worker spends 40 percent less time commuting than the average American with a beautiful beach life waiting for them after work.

 #3 – Havelock